Introduction

 Step 3: Writing JavaScript to Call WebAssembly Functions

-Create an HTML file named index.html
+Create an HTML file named index.html with the following content:

 <!DOCTYPE html>